Upper Mustang Trek

 Trip at a Glance

-Upper Mustang trek starts after a scenic short flight to Jomsom from Pokhara then you need to trek to Kagbeni following the Kali Gandaki River Valley.
+This Upper Mustang trek starts after a scenic short flight to Jomsom from Pokhara then you need to trek to Kagbeni following the Kali Gandaki River Valley.
 Thereon the trail passes through beautiful traditional mountain villages, barren cliffs, and windy valleys, offering panoramic views of the surrounding snow-capped mountains like Nilgiri, Annapurna, and Dhaulagiri.

 Eventually, you will reach the ancient and popular walled city of Lo Manthang.
-Explore around the city where time has stood still for ages visiting it’s age-old Buddhist monasteries like the Namgyal Gompa, King’s palaces and the narrow streets and alleyways.
-To make is even more interesting you can take a hike to the mysterious Jhong cave in Chhoser about 2 hours walk from Lo-Manthang.
-They are often called sky caves located on hillsides, which are multi-story man made caves attracting archaeologists from around the world.
+Explore around the city where time has stood still for ages, visiting it’s age-old Buddhist monasteries like the Namgyal Gompa, King’s palaces and the narrow streets and alleyways.
+To make is even more interesting, you can take a hike to the mysterious Jhong cave in Chhoser, about a 2-hour walk from Lo-Manthang.

-Upper Mustang Trek is an exclusive journey and culturally rich travel experience in the Himalayas offering a glimpse into a hidden region of Nepal with remarkable scenery, ancient culture, and an astonishing Himalayan panorama.
+They are often called sky caves, located on hillsides, which are multi-story man-made caves attracting archaeologists from around the world.
+Upper Mustang Trek is an exclusive 15-day journey and culturally rich travel experience in the Himalayas, offering a glimpse into a hidden region of Nepal with remarkable scenery, ancient culture, and an astonishing Himalayan panorama.

 Upper Mustang Trek Highlights